 Hello!
 I’m Chad Luibl — literary agent at Janklow & Nesbit Associates, hockey dad, musician, and coffee enthusiast.

 I grew up in Virginia and developed an early love for the written word.
-As a kid, every weekend began with a trip to the Pohick Library in Burke, where my mom would let my brothers and I run wild between the stacks and pick any book we wanted.
+As a kid, every weekend began with a trip to the Pohick Library in Burke, where my parents would let my brothers and I run wild between the stacks and pick any book we wanted.
 Didn’t matter if it was The Boxcar Children or The Silence of the Lambs — so long that we were excited about reading, it was considered a win.
 Books became everything.
-Soon I was skipping recess in elementary school to devour the latest Stephen King or Michael Crichton novel.
+Soon I was skipping recess to devour the latest Stephen King or Michael Crichton novel.
 In high school, I discovered Vonnegut and Dostoevsky.
 Later, I fell hard for the works of Raymond Carver, Toni Morrison, Donna Tartt, Sándor Márai, David Mitchell….
-(Recent favorites include Daniel Mason’s North Woods; Kevin Berry’s The Heart in Winter; and King’s You Like It Darker.)
+(Recent favorites include Daniel Mason’s North Woods, and Kevin Berry’s The Heart in Winter)

 My academic years, which included a Bachelor's in Literature and an MA in European Studies, were punctuated by brief periods of teaching English in Poland and Hungary, and also touring as a guitarist in several metal bands.
-Later, I returned to Virginia for an MFA in Creative Writing at VCU, where I honed my editorial skills at Blackbird and Broad Street literary journals.
+Later, I returned to Virginia for an MFA in Creative Writing at VCU, where I also edited for Blackbird and Broad Street literary journals.

-In 2014, I joined the esteemed ranks of Janklow & Nesbit Associates.
-As a literary agent, I champion compelling narratives while building a diverse list of original voices, including USA Today Bestsellers; National Jewish Book Award winners; Shirley Jackson Award and Golden Poppy Award winners; Eisner and Ignatz winners (comics); Pen Faulkner Award finalists; and several Indie Next and Book Club selections.
+In 2014, I moved to New York and joined Janklow & Nesbit Associates.
+As a literary agent, I champion compelling narratives while building a diverse list of original voices, including USA Today Bestsellers; National Jewish Book Award winners; Shirley Jackson Award and Golden Poppy Award winners; Eisner and Ignatz winners (comics); Pen Faulkner Award and Bram Stoker finalists; and several Indie Next and Book Club selections.

 I’m particularly drawn to: